xbgmsharp/vuestic-postgsail/README.md

 ## Dependencies

-- [ ] Remove axios dependencies in favor of fetch
+- [ ] Remove axios dependency in favor of nodejs fetch
 - [ ] Update to the latest vestion chart.js and vue-chart.js
+- [ ] Update to the latest vestion vue-i18n
+- [ ] Update to the latest vestion vitejs and plugins
+- [ ] Remove medium-editor dependency
+- [ ] Remove amcharts dependency
+- [ ] Remove date-fns dependency